zigitar/servers/README.md

 - **[mcp-k8s-go](https://github.com/strowk/mcp-k8s-go)** - Golang-based Kubernetes server for MCP to browse pods and their logs, events, namespaces and more.
 Built to be extensible.
 - **[mcp-local-rag](https://github.com/nkapila6/mcp-local-rag)** - "primitive" RAG-like web search model context protocol (MCP) server that runs locally using Google's MediaPipe Text Embedder and DuckDuckGo Search. ✨ no APIs required ✨.
 - **[mcp-proxy](https://github.com/sparfenyuk/mcp-proxy)** - Connect to MCP servers that run on SSE transport, or expose stdio servers as an SSE server.
+- **[mcp-salesforce](https://github.com/lciesielski/mcp-salesforce-example)** - MCP server with basic demonstration of interactions with your Salesforce instance
 - **[mem0-mcp](https://github.com/mem0ai/mem0-mcp)** - A Model Context Protocol server for Mem0, which helps with managing coding preferences.
 - **[MSSQL](https://github.com/aekanun2020/mcp-server/)** - MSSQL database integration with configurable access controls and schema inspection
 - **[MSSQL](https://github.com/JexinSam/mssql_mcp_server)** (by jexin) - MCP Server for MSSQL database in Python